dhivyasreedhar/dhivyasreedhar.github.io/_pages/achievements.md

 Board Exam

 # Extra-Curricular
--Organizing member of Vulcans– Cultural team of EEC : Organized Swagat, Talentia and Retweet (Cultural Fests) -Selected as one of the 6 Student Mentors in my department.
+- Organizing member of Vulcans– Cultural team of EEC : Organized Swagat, Talentia and Retweet (Cultural Fests)
+- Selected as one of the 6 Student Mentors in my department.
 Responsibilities include mentoring junior students academically and with their career prospects.
 Participated and won Verbal Mention in various Model United Nations including CAMBIO MUN, SRM Vadapalani MUN, SSNMUN.
 - Participated and won in more than 100 national and state level art competitions.